-The Biobehavioral Nursing and Health Informatics (BNHI) department within The University of Washington School of Nursing invites applications for (2) full time, tenure-track nursing faculty positions at the level of Assistant Professor.
+The Biobehavioral Nursing and Health Informatics (BNHI) department within The University of Washington (UW) School of Nursing invites applications for a full time, tenure-track nursing faculty position at the level of Assistant Professor.
 Tenure track faculty in BNHI have an annual service period of nine months (September 16-June 15).
-The anticipated start date is September 16, 2020.
+The anticipated start date is September 16, 2023.

-All University of Washington faculty engage in teaching, research and service.
-Faculty are expected to work collaboratively across disciplines, cultures, and academic backgrounds, and to develop and sustain a program of funded research.
-Faculty are expected to engage in research, teaching and mentoring a diverse student body across all levels of the nursing curriculum (undergraduate, MS, DNP, PhD).
+The successful candidate will be expected to demonstrate a willingness to work collaboratively across disciplines, cultures, and academic backgrounds, and to develop and sustain a program of funded research.
+Successful candidates must demonstrate commitment to research, teaching and mentoring a diverse student body across all levels of the nursing curriculum (BSN, ABSN, MS, DNP, and PhD).

-The School of Nursing excels at supporting research and fostering academic and professional growth of faculty and students.
-The School is committed to advancing diversity, equity, and inclusion; and has a strategic action plan, in alignment with the UW Diversity Blueprint, that considers faculty activities in these areas through research, teaching, service, and practice.
+The UW School of Nursing excels at supporting research and fostering academic and professional growth among faculty and students.
+The School is committed to advancing diversity, equity, and inclusion; and has a strategic action plan, in alignment with the UW Diversity Blueprint, that considers faculty activities throughout research, teaching, service, and practice.
 The UW School of Nursing endorses the Future of Nursing 2020-2030: Charting a Path to Achieve Health Equity report’s recognition that Nursing has a major role in aligning public health, health care, social services, and public policies to eliminate health disparities and achieve health equity.
 The report also notes that nurses must incorporate a health equity lens learned in academic education.
 Faculty with the rank of assistant professor are offered a wide range of networking, development, and mentoring opportunities.
-The School’s Office for Nursing Research provides an in-depth research infrastructure as well as opportunities for interdisciplinary/interprofessional research and educational initiatives.
-The School and the Department foster mutually enriching community/academic partnerships within and beyond the University of Washington campuses.
+The School’s Office for Nursing Research provides an in-depth research infrastructure as well as prospects for interdisciplinary/interprofessional research and educational initiatives.
+The School and Department foster mutually enriching community/academic partnerships within and beyond the UW campuses.

-Applicants should apply at http://apply.interfolio.com/70348.
-All applicants should submit a letter of interest (3 pages maximum), including a summary of research (current and pending), research goals, discussion of match of research program with the BNHI research focus areas, and statement of teaching experience and philosophy.
-Please also provide a curriculum vitae.
-Preferred formats are DOC/DOCX, PDF, PPT/PPTX.
+Applicants should submit a letter of interest (3 pages maximum), including a summary of current/pending research and research goals, discussion of alignment between one’s research program and the BNHI research focus areas, statement of teaching philosophy and experience; as well as a curriculum vitae, and a one-page diversity statement describing current activities and potential to contribute to the UW’s and the School of Nursing’s diversity mission, inclusive excellence, and commitment to being an anti-racist institution.
+Preferred formats are DOC/DOCX and PDF.
 The letter should be addressed to Dr. Margaret Heitkemper, Professor and Chair, Biobehavioral Nursing and Health Informatics.
-In addition, submit a one-page diversity statement describing your current activities and potential to contribute to the University of Washington’s and School of Nursing’s diversity mission, inclusive excellence, and commitment to being an anti-racist institution.

 Priority consideration will be given to those whose materials are received by 5:00 PM Pacific Standard Time on December 5, 2022.